Neck Lift

 • Removing excess neck skin

-Sometimes, we make a small incision under the chin to tighten the central muscles in the neck and use liposuction to remove unwanted fat.
+Sometimes, a small incision is made under the chin to tighten the central muscles in the neck and use liposuction to remove unwanted fat.

-In the third step, the surgeon closes the incisions using sutures or skin adhesives.
+In the final step of this procedure, the surgeon closes the incisions using sutures or skin adhesives.
 A drain tube is often placed for most patients.

-• Receive medication to relieve pain and/or reduce the risk of infection for a few days after the procedure
+• Receive medication to relieve pain or reduce the risk of infection for a few days after the procedure

 • Have some swelling and mild bruising for the first few days; most swelling goes away in about two weeks, but some minor swelling can last several weeks